The Mothers of Improvisation – excerpt from the book.

 “How could those lying, rotten, stinking, murdering assholes get off?”

-She now hurled the stones with ferocity.
+She found larger stones and hurled them with ferocity.

 “They bought an alibi,” Lou said.

 “They bought an alibi?
 They bought an alibi?
 Are you kidding me?”